aneasystone/github-trending/README.md

 ## C#

+* 【2022-10-28】[dathlin / HslCommunication](https://github.com/dathlin/HslCommunication) - A very popular industrial Internet of Things communication plug-in.
+Using this dll can be very convenient, stable, and fast to obtain data from PLC equipment of multiple brands, and also supports redis, mqtt, websocket, etc., which can let your data on the network Free transmission, reducing enterprise development costs.
+* 【2022-10-28】[ststeiger / PdfSharpCore](https://github.com/ststeiger/PdfSharpCore) - Port of the PdfSharp library to .NET Core - largely removed GDI+ (only missing GetFontData - which can be replaced with freetype2)
 * 【2022-10-27】[StackExchange / StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) - General purpose redis client
 * 【2022-10-27】[Sergio0694 / PolySharp](https://github.com/Sergio0694/PolySharp) - PolySharp provides generated, source-only polyfills for C# language features, to easily use all runtime-agnostic features downlevel.
 Add a reference, set your C# version to latest and have fun!🚀
 * 【2022-10-27】[wlgys8 / SRPLearn](https://github.com/wlgys8/SRPLearn) - Unity可编程渲染管线造轮子项目